 In the beginning, keep this process relatively simple.
 It is not uncommon for the proper front wheel alignment settings for one track to be different than those for another track.
-But, as I said, for now get the alignment setting in the general ballpark, and then worry about fine tuning the alignment when you have a bit more experience.
+But, as I said, for now get the alignment setting in the general ballpark, and then worry about fine-tuning the alignment when you have a bit more experience.
+Alternatively, ask a Chantilly wheel alignment expert for some help with fine-tuning.
 There are three terms you need to know when discussing alignments: camber, toe and caster.

 Camber is the angle of the wheel (measured in degrees) when viewed from the front of the vehicle.
 If the top of the wheel is leaning outward, away from the center of the car, then the camber is positive.
 If it is leaning inward, toward the center of the car, then the camber is negative.

 Toe is the difference in the “across” distances between the front of the tires and the back of the tires.
 Toe-in means that the fronts of the tires are closer to each other than the rears of the tires.
 Toe-out is when the fronts are further from each other than the rears of the tires.
 The most important toe value is on the front wheels.
 Many vehicles don’t allow modification to the rear wheel toe.